Environment Setup

 • Cargo.toml — the standard Rust file specifying dependencies, etc., for that process.

-Another standard Rust Cargo.toml file, a virtual manifest is also included in my_chat_app/ root.
+Another standard Rust Cargo.toml file, a virtual manifest is also included in my-chat-app/ root.

 Also within the package directory is a pkg/ directory.
 The pkg/ dirctory contains two files: